 Estimates of equilibrium climate sensitivity (ECS) and transient climate response (TCR) from successive major scientific assessments since 1979.
 No likelihood statements are available for reports prior to 2001 because those reports did not use the IPCC calibrated uncertainty language.
-The assessed range of ECS differs from the range derived from General Circulation Model (GCM) and Earth System Model (ESM) results because assessments take into account other evidence, other types of models, and expert judgment.
+The assessed range of ECS differs from the range derived from general circulation model (GCM) and Earth system model (ESM) results because assessments take into account other evidence, other types of models, and expert judgment.
 The AR6 definition of ECS differs from previous reports, now including all long-term feedbacks except those associated with ice sheets.
-AR6 estimates of ECS are derived primarily from process understanding, historical observations, and emergent constraints, informed by (but not based on) GCM and ESM model results.
-CMIP6 is the 6th phase of the Coupled Model Intercomparison Project.
-See Chapter 7, Box 7.1 and Section 7.5.5.
+AR6 estimates of ECS are derived primarily from process understanding, historical observations and emergent constraints, informed by (but not based on) GCM and ESM model results.
+CMIP6 is the 6th phase of the Coupled Model Intercomparison Project (Section 7.5.5 and Box 7.1).